 Pangolin friendly farm fencing

 One of the biggest threats facing pangolins in southern Africa is their accidental electrocution on electrified fences.
-Studies have found that as many as 1,000 pangolins may be killed on these fences every year in South Africa alone, possibly overshadowing the illegal wildlife trade as a threat to pangolins in this region.
+Studies have found that as many as 1,000 pangolins may be killed on these fences every year in South Africa alone, probably overshadowing the illegal wildlife trade as a threat to pangolins in the region.

 The development and roll-out of this project are made possible through funding and support from Save Pangolins, Stafix Electric Fence and Security Centre and JVA Technologies (Australia).
 The project team is also grateful to installation partners Maclin Power Fencing, and Stafix Kimberley and Stafix Polokwane for funding installation costs and generally providing support and advice to the project.
 We also recognise security engineering company Protoclea for initially conceptualising this potential fence solution.

 Donate to support this project

 Pangolin rescue and rehabilitation